HMuraja/p5-book-review/README.md

 ## Features

 ### Header/Navigation Menu
 App icon and the navigation items are placed on the top of the application.
 The navigation menu items are links to home, feed, profile and signup pages.
-Navigatio options available for the viewer are login, signup and home.
+Navigation options available for the viewer are login, signup and home.
 Icon works as a link to home page.

 On Medium sized screens and smaller the menu collapses into a dropdown menu.